Using Cilium Gateway API

 Introduction

-The API Gateway is the new Kubernetes standard for managing incoming traffic.
-It replaces the traditional Ingress resource by offering greater flexibility, advanced features (such as advanced routing, load balancing, etc.), and improved separation of responsibilities.
+The Gateway API is the new Kubernetes standard for managing inbound traffic.
+It succeeds the traditional Ingress resource by offering more flexibility, features (advanced routing, load balancing, etc.), and better separation of responsibilities.

 In your Managed Kubernetes Cloud Temple cluster, Cilium is used as the CNI and natively implements Gateway API support.

-This documentation applies to clusters using Cilium 1.8.4 or later.
-The Gateway API CRDs in version 1.4 are pre-installed on your cluster.
+:::info[Supported Versions ] This documentation applies to clusters using Cilium 1.8.4 or later.
+The Gateway API CRDs version 1.4 are preinstalled on your cluster. :::

 Objectives